-Aah the age of You-Tube

-The kidlets amuse themselves with videos of party antics that I pray they won't explore for many decades to come,

-but that did provide
+Aah the age of You-Tube The kidlets amuse themselves with videos of party antics that I pray they won't explore for many decades to come, but that did provide ample entertainment for us one afternoon.

-for November & December 11am to 4pm on Sundays

-2016 Corporate Christmas Program!

-The

-recycle\

-We are your

-Our DECEMBER

-donation will go to

-St. Vincent De Paul

-Local People Supporting

-Local Needs

-250-398-2636 #1-25 4th Ave.
-S., Williams Lal

-REUSE • RECYCLE • REGIFT

-The fireball flew from floor to ceiling while Goliath ran like a madman, flames trailing behind him, under my feet for protection.
-Cold swept down my

-spine while the pit of my stomach roiled.
+The eldest screeched that the 'world's largest spider' was trying to eat her in the basement bathroom.
+The younger brother decided to grab my hairspray to take on Goliath, and after wasting \$10 of product he finally realized the hairy beast was impervious to chemical spray, while his sister was choking to death.
+I ushered both kidlets out of the bathroom the menace when the younger came running back in with something small in his hand, and re-armed himself with the hairspray.
+By the time I saw the lighter and worked out the explanation "Sweetie, you've just spent the last two minutes filling a bathroom that has no ventilation with a chemical spray.
+If you try to light that hairspray stream you're going to explode us all," he had already pulled the trigger.
+Whoosh!
+The fireball flew from floor to ceiling while Go- Formerly The Salt Í liath ran like a madman, flames trailing behind him, under my feet for protection.
+Cold swept down my spine while the pit of my stomach roiled.
 I had visions of the Children's Hospital, skin grafts, police and child psychiatrists at my door.
 My sweet boy looking like a movie extra in the latest DC movie.
 I reached out for my pyromaniac in fear when he turned around, the biggest grin ever plastered across his face, the remnants of his eyebrows smoldering.
 He looked to his sister.
-"Tell me you recorded
+"Tell me you recorded that!"
 I was deciding between a face-palm and loud sigh of exasperation when she screamed "you bet!"

-They high-fived and my parenting fail was posted on YouTube before noticed they'd turned on the computer.
+They high-fived and my parenting fail was posted on YouTube before I noticed they'd turned on the computer.
 Goliath brushed off the ash and looked up at me, a little worse for wear but altogether intact.

-I guess we have a new
+I guess we have a new pet.